Subscribe to Blog via Email

 4. Low blood sugar (hypoglycaemia) and drugs used to treat diabetes (hypoglycemic agents).
 Low blood sugar can cause sweating.
 People who are taking insulin or oral diabetes medications may have hypoglycemia at night that is accompanied by sweating.
 Source – WebMD.
 Many people do have these issues due to Neuroendocrine Cancer plus others may experience this as a side effect of their treatment, e.g. somatostatin analogues.

 5. Diet – I wanted to bring diet into the equation.
-This is somewhat an extension from the low blood sugar issue above if people are eating or drinking late which may be leading to night sweats.
+This is somewhat an extension of the low blood sugar issue above if people are eating or drinking late which may be leading to night sweats.

 - It’s not uncommon to sweat when you eat hot or spicy foods.
-If eating or drinking a specific food raises your body temperature, then your body will try to cool itself with sweating.
+If eating or drinking a specific food raises your body temperature, then your body will try to cool itself by sweating.
 Source – WebMD

 - Sometimes, a high-sugar meal can cause your body to make too much insulin, the hormone that helps you process sugar and change it into energy.
 That can lead to a dive in blood sugar known as reactive hypoglycemia.
 Sweating is one sign of that.
 Source – WebMD

 - “Meat Sweats”.
-I’ve heard of that and I’ve even said it without realising what it meant.
+I’ve heard of that, and I’ve even said it without realising what it meant.
 There isn’t extensive research on meat’s effect on sweating.
 What is known is that digestion takes up about 25% of our energy, and protein requires more energy than other foods to digest.
 Proteins are extremely complex molecules and require a lot more energy than fats or carbohydrates to metabolize.
 If you’re eating a lot of protein, your body will be producing a lot of energy and a lot of heat.
 Of course, this could result in sweating.
 Source – Healthline

 6. Drug addiction (substance use disorder) or withdrawal (alcohol, opioids, cocaine, cannabis, benzodiazepines).
 Known to cause chills and sweating.
 Source – Mayo Clinic